The full national curriculum framework for key stages 1 to 4, including programmes of study and attainment targets.

 This is the statutory national curriculum framework.
 It is issued by law; you must follow it unless there’s a good reason not to.
 The framework includes the programmes of study for all subjects for key stages 1 to 4.

-All local authority-maintained schools in England must teach these programmes of study, with the following exceptions:
+All local-authority-maintained schools in England must teach these programmes of study.

 The HTML version covers chapters 1 to 7 of the national curriculum framework document.
 These set out:

 - contextual information about the school curriculum and the statutory national curriculum